Microcontroller C programming

 }

 What happened?
-Nothing, just after reordering every branch ends with same parts.
-Compiler recognizes similar parts and compiled one part and in those places puts JMP.
-It is important to remember that those parts should be in the ends of branches, otherwise it doesn’t work.
+Nothing, just after reordering, every branch ends with the same parts.
+The compiler recognizes similar parts and compiled one part and in those places puts JMP.
+It is important to remember that those parts should be at the ends of branches.
+Otherwise, it doesn’t work.

-• Not always all parts must end equally – there can be several groups of different parts.
+- 2. Not always, all parts must end equally – there can be several groups of different parts.

-So code size can be reduced by changing order in sentences.
+So code size can be reduced by changing the order in sentences.

 Why the “heaps” are needed

 Many programmers like to use dynamic memory.
-For this reason special structure is used – heap.
-In computers the structures are managed by operation system, but in microcontrollers where is no operation system, compiler creates special segment.
-Also in standard library there are defined functions malloc and free for memory allocating and freeing.
+For this reason, a special structure is used – heap.
+In computers, the structures are managed by the operation system, but in microcontrollers, where is no operation system, the compiler creates a special segment.
+Also, there are defined functions malloc and free for memory allocating and freeing in the standard library.

-Sometimes is convenient to use dynamic memory, but the price for convenience is high.
-And when resources are limited this can be critical.
+Sometimes it is convenient to use dynamic memory, but the price for convenience is high.
+And when resources are limited, this can be critical.

-What happens when heap is used?
-Let’s write simple program which doesn’t use dynamic memory:
+What happens when a heap is used?
+Let’s write a simple program that doesn’t use dynamic memory:

 char a[100];